J. R. Gray

 J. R. Gray (July 17, 1938 – May 11, 2022) was an American politician in the state of Kentucky.
 He served in the Kentucky House of Representatives as a Democrat from 1976 to 1989 and from 1995 to 2007.
-He was appointed Secretary of the Kentucky Labor Cabinet in 2008, by Gov. Steve Beshear and served until his retirement in 2011.
+He was appointed Secretary of the Kentucky Labor Cabinet in 2008, by governor Steve Beshear and served until his retirement in November 2010.

+Gray was first elected to the house in 1975 after incumbent Richard Lewis resigned from the house in order to join the executive staff of governor Julian Carroll.
+In 1988 Lewis ran for the house again and defeated Gray in the May primary election.
+Gray won election to the house again in 1994 after Lewis did not run for reelection.

-J.R. completed his journeyman apprenticeship at Youngtown Sheet & Tube, in Gary, Indiana.
-He was employed at the Calvert City B.F.
-Goodrich.
-After a few years working at B.F.
-Goodrich, where he served as a steward & as the Directing Business Agent of the Machinist & Aerospace Workers “IAM,” District Lodge 154 Calvert City for twenty-years.
+Gray completed his journeyman apprenticeship at Youngtown Sheet & Tube in Gary, Indiana.
+He was employed at the Calvert City B. F. Goodrich.
+After a few years working at B. F. Goodrich, where he served as a steward & as the Directing Business Agent of the Machinist & Aerospace Workers “IAM,” District Lodge 154 Calvert City for twenty years.

-Gray and his wife Yvonne made their home in Benton from 1963 until the time of his death.
+Gray and his wife Yvonne lived in Benton from 1963 until the time of his death.
 They had two children, Randy and Teresa.